AT89/GA-Project-1/readme.md

 ##Notes
+     Play at Full screen
      Play this game until you get a 'tie' start by clicking on the "active card" for blue (the card near top) or red (the card near bottom)

      This is representation of the War card game.
 I picked this game solely to get better with arrays since that is s foreign and new to me.
 I did get a little better with it but my HTML and CSS got a lot better (expect changes to the website soon!).
 User stories and wireframes are below.
 Most of my comments were made in the war.js.
 I found out that transitions were too much of a pain and I did not hae time for it; so instead I thought of a really cool and fun idea that will happen once you get into a tie or "War".

 #Aproaches/Milestones:
 ##M1 - Logic and javascript

      Get the logic in order and do the basic javascript.
 I broke down basic functions of the game in pseudo-code and then built the code to finish the function, then connect the functions.
 I used console.log to test out the functions and looked into the array.
         These were my Psuedo-code comments:
               - How to make the deck of cards
               - How to randomize the arrays